 “The boys go on a dangerous mission to obtain the quarter of a million dollars needed for the woman’s surgery.
 But subsequently, little do they know that they will encounter huge obstacles, and experience more than they have ever experienced before.”

-We sat down with Thomson, and this is what he had to say about his award-winning novel.
+We sat down with Zangba Thomson, and this is what he had to say about his award-winning book.

 What inspired you to write Three Black Boys?

 Zangba Thomson: Three Black Boys originally started as a hip-hop song.
 And people who heard the record were always asking, “What’s the story behind the boys’ robbery attempt?”
 At that time I couldn’t give them an answer because there wasn’t any to give.